bfidatadigipres/dpx_encoding/README.md

 MKV file size check:
 - Obtains total size of encoded Matroska.
 If it's larger that 1TB (1048560MB) moves to killed/ folder and appends current_errors files with failure
-- Outputs loud warning to logs that this file needs all part wholes removing for splitting scripts to enact file size reductions.
+- Outputs warning to logs that this file needs all part wholes removing for splitting scripts to enact file size reductions.
 - If undersize, skips but reports filename is under 1TB to log.

 Mediaconch check:
 - Looks for Matroska files in mkv_cooked/ path not modified in the last ten minutes, checks each one against the basic RAWcooked mkv Mediaconch Policy
 - If pass: script continues and information passed to post_rawcook.log
 - If fail: script writes filename to temp_mediaconch_policy_fails.txt, and writes failure to post_rawcook.log.
-Matroska items listed on temp_mediaconch_policy_fails.txt are moved to Killed/ folder and logs are prepended fail_ and move to logs fodler
+Matroska items listed on temp_mediaconch_policy_fails.txt are moved to Killed/ folder and logs are prepended fail_ and move to logs folder

 Grep logs for pass statement of Mediaconch passed files:
 - Script looks through all logs for 'Reversablity was checked, no issue detected' where found: